openfoodfacts/openfoodfacts/STATUS.md

 ### To be worked on this week

 * Determine the server resources needed for the project (stephane)
+* Set up call to get said resources (pierre)
+* Get an agreement on how to translate taxonomies at scale (pierre)

 ### To be worked on next week